eltiffster/authorFunction/README.md

 Brownlee, Jason.
 "Overfitting and Underfitting With Machine Learning Algorithms." *Machine Learning Mastery*, 21 Mar.
 2016, https://machinelearningmastery.com/overfitting-and-underfitting-with-machine-learning-algorithms/

 Burger, Josef.
 "A Basic Introduction To Neural Networks."
 4 Nov.
 2010, http://pages.cs.wisc.edu/~bolo/shipyard/neural/local.html

+Butler, Judith. *Gender Trouble: Feminisim and the Subversion of Identity.* Routledge, 1990.

 Cameron, S. Brooke.
 “Sister of the Type: the Feminist Collective in Grant Allen’s The Type-writer Girl.” *Victorian Literature and Culture*, no. 40, 2012, pp. 229-244.